gene-git/ssl-mgr/README.rst

      * While things can take longer than previous versions, teting to date has shown it to be robust and working well with letsencrypt.

- * Fix bug with letsencrypt test cert

- * certbot logs are now in *<logdir>/letsencrypt* instead of it's default /var/log/letsencrypt.

- * Adjust code to be compatible with upcoming python changes.
-   Some argparse options have been deprecated in 3.12 and will be removed in 3.14.

 More Detail
 ===========